The art of balancing: Discussion with Simonas Poška

 E: That is actually a good thing in Germany that the standards have fallen.
 20 years before there were champions everywhere, now less ...

-S: Basketball is still very good ....
+S: Basketball is now very good ....

 E: Yes, but you know, they´ve lost on one side the championship, but they are more open for new kind of persons, more "inclusive" and that is also a good thing.
 A value actually.
 You give the chance also to "outsiders" to do something.
 I mean, in this country, me, a complete outsider had the possibility to create a "Lied Competition".